devOups/jaspe/README.md

 > * validator: is the function to validate value.
 > * params: is parameters are injected when de validator is called.

+**Into next Jaspe release you can describe contract in contract.json file and a script will build a contract.js file and more**

 # How to create a component with Jaspe